What's Happening in Academic Advising?

 Both new and current students can click here to access MyWheelock for important information, forms, and resources.

 Academic Advising will be sending out electronic newsletters throughout the year with important information regarding deadlines, advising support, and more!
 We'll also have each Be Advised! newsletter available here once it has been sent out:

 Here are some helpful resources for new and current students:

-The Office of Academic Advising is in the midst of a busy spring semester!
-We have offered a variety of programs for our new students, and are looking forward to providing even more academic opportunities for our students throughout the rest of the semester.
+The Office of Academic Advising is in the midst of putting the final touches on our First Year Introduction and Transfer Day events.
+We are excited to meet our new students, and are looking forward to providing them with a comprehensive overview of their first semester at Wheelock.
 Whether a student is brand new to Wheelock, unsure of what major to pursue, or just wants to check in with an advisor about degree progress, our office is here to help!

-Take a look at some of the advising programs and meetings that students can take advantage of this semester:
+Take a look at some of the past advising programs and meetings students participated in during the Spring Semester!

 Wildcats Get R.E.A.L.
 About Majors: This month-long program is comprised of three different events -- a self reflection workshop, a major exploration conference, and a major exploration fair.
 The purpose of this comprehensive program is to help students begin or continue to explore Wheelock's academic opportunities.
 Furthermore, this program is designed to help students further explore their skills, values, and interests, while they learn about resources that can enhance their academic and co-curricular paths.